Why MicroVision Inc. (MVIS)’s Most Recent Report Reveals Some Hints About Its Future

 MVIS’s Market Performance

-MVIS stocks went down by -22.43% for the week, with a monthly drop of -36.75% and a quarterly performance of 67.12%, while its annual performance rate touched 4312.00%.
-The volatility ratio for the week stands at 13.90% while the volatility levels for the past 30 days are set at 14.99% for MicroVision Inc..
-The simple moving average for the period of the last 20 days is -23.87% for MVIS stocks with a simple moving average of 82.71% for the last 200 days.
+MVIS stocks went up by 62.92% for the week, with a monthly jump of 36.14% and a quarterly performance of 165.83%, while its annual performance rate touched 7145.97%.
+The volatility ratio for the week stands at 22.27% while the volatility levels for the past 30 days are set at 16.12% for MicroVision Inc..
+The simple moving average for the period of the last 20 days is 34.59% for MVIS stocks with a simple moving average of 185.77% for the last 200 days.

 Analysts’ Opinion of MVIS